seanknow/ClassEcho-Student-Feedback-System/README.md

 # Future Enhancement
-- GUI
-- Database Management
-- Logic
-- Interactive Feedback
-- Security

-Student Dev:
+- ## GUI (Graphical User Interface) - Replacing the text-based command-line interface (CLI) with a visual interface (using tools like Swing, JavaFX, or a web framework).
+- ## Database Management - Transitioning from the current in-memory data storage (using ArrayList<Subject>) to a persistent database (e.g., MySQL, PostgreSQL, or SQLite).
+- ## Logic - Expanding the logic to include more sophisticated processing.
+- ## Security - Strengthening protection measures beyond the hardcoded admin login.
+This includes implementing proper user authentication (for admin access) and ensuring data transmission security.

+# Authors
 - Pe Benito, Ballian Roi
 - Mendoza, Sean Rain
 - Pabellano, Shawn Vincent

+# Acknowledgement

-OOP Instructor: Mr. Juriel Comia
+# OOP Instructor: Mr. Juriel Comia